Basic Retirement Planner Software (RP)

 • In addition to being able to see, analyze, and print everything, you can usually control every dollar in every year too (by using the many manual overrides).

 • For financial advisors, there is a custom Retirement Fact Finder already made for it.
-It's a small Word document that you'd just print, send, they fill it out and send it back, and then you'd input their data into the retirement plan.
+It's a small Word document that you'd just print, send, they'd fill it out and send it back, and then you'd input their financial data into the retirement plan.

 • An annual income goal is how much money you'll need, or want, to spend when you'll retire.